jillesvangurp/kt-search/README.md

 The goal for kt-search is to be the **most convenient way to use opensearch and elasticsearch from Kotlin** on any platform where Kotlin is usable.

 Kt-search is extensible and modular.
-You can easily add your own custom DSLs for e.g. things not covered by this library or custom plugins you use.
+You can easily add your own custom DSLs for e.g. things not covered by this library or any custom plugins you use.
 And while it is opinionated about using e.g. kotlinx.serialization, you can also choose to use alternative serialization frameworks, or even use your own http client and just use the search-dsl.

 ## Gradle